 Income Tax & Real Return Bonds

-by Tax Guy on March 3, 2010 Print This Post Print This Post
+by Tax Guy - Burlington Accountant on March 3, 2010 Print This Post Print This Post

 Real Return Bonds are Government of Canada bonds that pay interest based on changes in the Consumer Price Index (CPI).
 In other words, the interest you receive on these bonds changes with the rate of inflation.
 However, the income tax is not straightforward!